dteviot/EpubEditor/readme.md

 * Add jszip.min.js from https://stuk.github.io/jszip/ to same directory
 * Open main.html in chrome.
 * Drag and drop epub onto the drop zone.
+* Click the button for the function you want. e.g.
-* Click the "Check for Zero Size Images" button to see WebToEpub inserted "empty" images when it was unable to fetch the wanted image from the Internet.
+  *  Click "Check for Zero Size Images" button to see if WebToEpub inserted "empty" images when it was unable to fetch the wanted image from the Internet.
-* If it does, you can click the "Remove Zero Size Images" to correctly remove them from the epub.
+  *  If it did, click "Remove Zero Size Images" to correctly remove them from the epub.
+  *  To remove unwanted elements from an epub (e.g. Translator's notes from WebNovel.com) type the CSS selector that describes the elements into the text box beside the "Delete elements matching CSS" button and click same button.

 ## License information
 Licenced under GPLv3.